 3. Law and Guidance

 This policy has due regard to all relevant legislation and statutory guidance including, but not limited to:

-• Keeping Children Safe in Education 2021: The Department for Education (DfE) has updated the statutory safeguarding and child protection guidance for schools and colleges in England, Keeping children safe in education.
+- Keeping Children Safe in Education, September 2023: The Department for Education (DfE) has updated the statutory safeguarding and child protection guidance for schools and colleges in England, Keeping Children Safe in Education.
 This guidance sets out what schools and colleges in England must do to safeguard and promote the welfare of children and young people under the age of 18.